 - In a large bowl, whisk the peanut butter, coconut milk, soy sauce, sweet soy sauce, garlic powder, ground ginger, chili powder, kosher salt, and juice of 2 limes until smooth.
 Save half of the sauce for later to use as a dip.1 cup creamy peanut butter, 1 cup coconut milk, 2 tablespoons low-sodium soy sauce, 1 tablespoon sweet soy sauce, ½ tablespoon garlic powder, ½ tablespoon ground ginger, 1 teaspoon chili powder, ½ teaspoon kosher salt, 2 limes

-- In the remaining sauce, add the chicken thighs.
+- To the remaining sauce, add the chicken thighs.
 Rub the sauce so that they are all evenly covered.
 Let them marinate in the fridge for 3 hours.

 - Preheat oven to 350°F. Line a baking sheet with parchment paper and place a rack on it.